microlinkhq/browserless/README.md

 You can configure the overlay specifying:

 - **browser**: It sets the browser image overlay to use, being `safari-light` and ` safari-dark` supported values.
-- **background**: It sets the background color to use.
-You can pass a hexadecimal/rgb/rgba or a [CSS gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient).
+- **background**: It sets the background to use, being hexadecimal/rgb/rgba color, a [CSS gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient) or image url.

 ```js
 ;(async () => {